5 Best Health Insurers with Optional Add-Ons in Australia

 - Members want to claim easily and often, not just once a year.

-- People are ditching cover that doesn’t help them stay well.
+- People are ditching the cover that doesn’t help them stay well.

 - Hospital-only policies don’t give day-to-day support.